MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-document-security-trimming.md

 ## Architectural overview

-Without the document security, the enterprise chat app has a simple architecture using Azure OpenAI Search and Azure OpenAI.
-An answer is determined from queries to Azure AI Search where the documents are stored, in combination with a prompt response from Azure OpenAI.
-No user authentication is used in this simply flow.
+Without the document security feature, the enterprise chat app has a simple architecture using Azure OpenAI Search and Azure OpenAI.
+An answer is determined from queries to Azure AI Search where the documents are stored, in combination with a response from an Azure OpenAI GPT model.
+No user authentication is used in this simple flow.

 :::image type="content" source="media/get-started-app-chat-document-security-trimming/simple-rag-chat-architecture.png" alt-text="Architectural diagram showing an answer determined from queries to Azure AI Search where the documents are stored, in combination with a prompt response from Azure OpenAI.":::